Buderim

 Table Chart PROFILE FAQ

-Buderim has a typical household mix, with a lower-than-average median household size
+Buderim has a typical household mix, with a fairly typical median household size

 Family households account for 73.0% of all households, including 29.9% couples with children, 32.8% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 27.0%, with lone person households at 23.9% and group households comprising 3.2% of the total.
-The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.
+Non-family households constitute the remaining 27.0%, with lone person households at 23.9% and group households comprising 3.2%.
+The median household size is 2.5 people, aligning with the average for the Rest of Queensland.

 Frequently Asked Questions - Households